BlackXanthus/obamenu/README.md

 Obamenu is the grandfather of creating menues on Openbox.

-However, overtime it has languished at version 1.1.7, with no active development.
+However, over time it has languished at version 1.1.7, with no active development.
 In truth, there has been very little need for development of this little script - yet time has not been kind.

 Standards have changed, and the once icon-filled menu has lanugished.
 This version will now include the default icons